 Sometimes Apple's Parental Controls feature will make mistakes and flag websites or videos as ‘adult content’ when they’re really not.
 You can grant specific permission for a child to visit specific websites or videos by adjusting the settings in ‘Parental Controls’.
 I’ll show you how below.
-Please note: if the parents are using some other kind of parental control software, aside from what came installed on the Mac, we might need to take other steps to resolve this issue.
+Please note: if you're using some other kind of parental control software, aside from what came installed on the Mac, we might need to take other steps to resolve this issue.
 In order to complete the steps below, the parents will need to be present and have the administrator password for the computer.

 1. Open the parental controls setting, found under system preferences: